Data extracted in November 2022.

 Household debt-to-income ratio

-In 2019, the household debt-to-income ratio in the euro area was 93.8 % (no data available for the EU).
-This ratio varied considerably between the 25 EU Member States for which data were available at the time of writing (no data for Bulgaria or Malta).
-While it was below 50 % in Romania, Latvia, Hungary, Lithuania and Slovenia, it was just under 200 % in the Netherlands (2018 data) and peaked at 214.2 % in Denmark; a rate of 200 % indicates that it would take two years of disposable income for households to repay their debts.
+In 2021, the household debt-to-income ratio in the euro area was 95.8 % (no data available for the EU) – see Figure 3.
+This ratio varied considerably between the 24 EU Member States for which data were available at the time of writing (no data for Bulgaria, Malta or Romania).
+While it was below 50 % in Latvia, Hungary, Lithuania and Slovenia, it was over 150 % in Sweden, Luxembourg and the Netherlands, and peaked at 207.3 % in Denmark; a rate of 200 % indicates that it would take two years of disposable income for households to repay their debts (if disposable income remained at the same level).
 It should be borne in mind that high household debt may to some extent mirror high levels of financial assets, as shown in the analysis of the household net financial wealth-to-income ratio.
 It may also mirror the ownership of non-financial assets, such as dwellings, or be impacted by national provisions that foster borrowing (for example, the deduction of interest payments from taxable income).

 Household net financial wealth-to-income ratio

-In 2019, the household net financial wealth-to-income ratio for the EU increased by 15.8 percentage points (when compared with 2018) while in the euro area it increased by 14.9 points.
-The ratio of household net financial wealth-to-income rose relatively rapidly in 2019 in Denmark (up 67.2 points) and Sweden (up 41.0 points).
-It rose in nearly all other EU Member States for which data are available, with only three exceptions: this ratio was unchanged in Slovakia and decreased in Poland (down 2.9 points) and Estonia (down 7.6 points).
+In 2021, the household net financial wealth-to-income ratio for the EU increased by 10.6 percentage points (when compared with 2020) while in the euro area it increased by 8.6 percentage points.
+The ratio of household net financial wealth-to-income rose relatively rapidly in 2021 in Denmark (up 124.0 percentage points) and Sweden (up 58.2 percentage points).
+It also rose in most other EU Member States for which data are available, although there were two exceptions: Hungary registered a small decrease, down 0.7 percentage points, while the Netherlands recorded a relatively large decrease (down 35.0 percentage points).

 Business investment rate